Last Updated: 17th February 2022

 - We use Dynamic Application Security Testing (DAST) to scan our applications

-We encourage everyone that practices responsible disclosure and comply with our policies and terms of service to participate in our bug bounty program.
+We encourage everyone to practice responsible disclosure and comply with our policies and terms of service.
 Please avoid automated testing and only perform security testing with your own data.
 Please do not disclose any information regarding the vulnerabilities until we fix them.
-Rewards are done at our discretion depending on the criticality of the vulnerability reported.
+The certificate of appreciation is given to the bug reporters for their contributions.
+We do not give cash rewards as a policy.

 You can report vulnerabilities by contacting email@example.com.
 Please include a proof of concept.
 We will respond as quickly as possible to your submission and won’t take legal actions if you follow the rules.